ksens/shim/README.md

 LD_LIBRARY_PATH=/opt/scidb/<whatever>/lib  before running shim.
 You don't have to worry about that if you install and run shim as a service.

+Note: Shim queries are limited to at most 1,000,000 characters.

 See the wwwroot/api.html document for the API documentation, or compile and start shim running and point a browser to http://localhost:8080/api.html.
 You can also preview the api.html page directly from github at: